Welcome to the Theosophy London Сentre

 There is also a new page Where to Start? for those new to Theosophy looking for a short course of reading.

-H. P. Blavatsky ('HPB') and William Q Judge are widely recognised as the most reliable exponents of the perennial wisdom that is now known as the Theosophical Movement.
+H. P. Blavatsky (“HPB”) and William Q. Judge are widely recognised as the most reliable writers on the perennial Wisdom that came from the early and seminal years of the Theosophical Movement.

 They were founders of the original Theosophical Society in 1875 and their position as trustworthy proponents of the Wisdom-Tradition was given specific endorsement at the time by the Trans-Himalayan Mahatmas (also called Masters of Wisdom) who were behind its founding and guided it in the early years.